 Right there is one of the problems with the ideas of this writer who's been called a "religious scholar."
 According to Aslan, crucifixion was used to punish political criminals exclusively.
 But anyone who's seen the movie "Spartacus" knows that slaves were crucified.
 Any reader of the New Testament account of Jesus' crucifixion knows that robbers were, too.

 Aslan really doesn't seem to know the New Testament very well.
 He blithely dismisses (or is ignorant of) Mark 14: 28 and 16: 6 when he writes that the Gospel of Mark says "nothing at all about Jesus' resurrection."
-Nor should a "scholar" write that Paul's letters make up "the bulk of the New Testament" when, in fact, the Gospels constitute three-quarters of it.
+And a "scholar" should know better than to write that Paul's letters make up "the bulk of the New Testament" when, in fact, the Gospels constitute three-quarters of it.

 Aslan depicts Jesus as a failed revolutionary, and claims that only in later years did Christians such as Paul, longing for a savior, turn this violent zealot into a non-violent messiah.